Team Workflows

 # Before starting work on an error

-spark share --title "Short description" \
+--title "Short description" \

---solution "What you did and why it worked" \
+--content "What you did and why it worked" \

-This two-command pattern, adopted across a team, is what produces the compound knowledge returns described in the research.
+--tag <relevant tags>This three-command pattern, adopted across a team, is what produces the compound knowledge returns described in the research.